WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Evil has been overcome!
 Death has lost its sting!
 Where now is the victory but through Christ Himself?
 As we huddle usually in the cold as well as the dark awaiting the lighting of the fire for the new light our thoughts should be towards the new life that we are about to celebrate.
 It is the most important celebration of the year as “the light of Christ” is chanted three times by the deacon as he carries the paschal candle into the church.
 After each declaration we give our assent in the “Amen’.

-T o-night’s liturgy has three parts to it: the liturgy of the word; the liturgy of initiation; the liturgy of the Eucharist.
-In the first part the readings declare God’s saving acts to the Israelites: His delivering them from bondage in Egypt and setting them on the course to the Promised Land.
+To-night’s or very early morning liturgy has three parts to it: the word; initiation; the Eucharist.
+In the first part the readings highlights God’s saving acts to the Israelites: His delivering them from bondage in Egypt and setting them on the course to the Promised Land.
 Indeed the Exsultet, the Easter Proclamation, links the two passovers clearly – the Passover of the Israelites and that of Christ.
 The second part is the initiation rite for catechumens and or the renewal of baptismal vows by the congregation.
-For the catechumens it is the culmination of a long period of preparation to be become Christ’s own, and part of His church.
+For the catechumens it is the culmination of a long period of preparation to be become Christ’s own, and to promise faithfulness.
 The last part begins with the sound of bells and organ as the Gloria is sung.
+When the Vigil begins near dawn, the sun is now beginning to filter in.
 That heralds the joy of knowing that Christ is risen and that we shall receive that life at Communion.

 The gospel reading tells of the women coming to the tomb very early in the morning with their spices after the ending of the Sabbath.
 To their surprise the stone had been rolled away and an angel appeared unto them exclaiming that Christ had risen and they must tell the disciples.
 Could this be true?
 After all it was not many hours before that Mary Magdalene and the other Mary had sat opposite the tomb.
 But there had been the Sabbath observance!
 Nevertheless they set out, only to be greeted by the Master Himself.
 What joy that must have been as they fell down and worshipped Him!

 This night begins another year of living in the spirit of the risen Christ.
-Although there are fifty days to celebrate Easter in a very special way, we must remember that each Sunday the Eucharist is celebrated essentially to honour the Resurrection (that is why the transferring of other holy days to Sundays as the modern trend is, is not commended by me).
+Although there are fifty days to celebrate Easter in a very special way, we must remember that each Sunday the Eucharist is celebrated essentially to honour the Resurrection.

 We have spent forty days during Lent and then the Triduum.
 Hopefully we are all more disciplined, prayerful and loving.
 It is so easy to say we can leave all that until next year.
 Of course next year may not come.
 This special time of the year has prepared us for how we should live each day.
 We do not know when that moment will come and we face our pass over.
 Pray that we are not found wanting.